-- Interpreter Services: - Language Line Solutions for any language translation services. - Contract with Communique for sign language translation services: (18/19 contract not to exceed \$6,000 for Mental Health and \$12,500 for SUDT per year). - Pay differential for bilingual staff that makes use of language services in the course of duties. - Cultural Competency Training - Contract with Consolidated Tribal Health Project for training: Eight thousand dollars (\$8,000). - A Cultural Responsiveness Training for Latino Culture was provided in 2017 and 2018 (\$3,000). - A three day Native H.O.P.E.
-Training scheduled in 2018 (\$5,000). - Additional funding set aside for trainings identified by the Cultural Diversity Committee meeting as priority: WET funds as prioritized. - Special treatment Services toward the reduction of disparities: - MHSA funds targeted at services therapeutic to Native American individuals: Consolidated Tribal Health Project Contract (Not to exceed \$32,000 when combined with outreach, managed through Administrative Service Organization-Redwood Quality Management Company). - MHSA funds targeted at therapeutic services to Latino individuals: Through Administrative Service Organizations with Nuestra Alianza (\$40,000 combined with outreach). - Additional MHSA funded programs through Administrative Service Organizations to Laytonville Healthy Start Family Resource Center, Tapestry Family Services, Action Network, Yuki Trails, and Full Service Partnerships. - Special Outreach Services: - MHSA funds for targeted outreach to remote and rural Native American Individuals: (Not to exceed \$32,000 when combined with therapeutic services). - MHSA funds targeted at therapeutic services to Latino individuals: Through Administrative Service Organizations. - Additional MHSA funded programs through Administrative Service Organizations to Tapestry Family Services, Action Network, Nuestra Alianza de Willits, Yuki Trails, and Full Service Partnerships. - Mental Health Stigma Reduction & Awareness Raising Event (\$2,625). - Financial Incentives for culturally and linguistically competent providers - Workforce Education and Training (WET) funds are being prioritized by the WET subcommittee workgroup for distribution.
-Prioritization will be for culturally and linguistically competent applicants, and peer providers. - BHRS contracted with Mendocino Community College to provide scholarships to qualified students (\$25,000).
+- Interpreter Services: - Language Line Solutions for any language translation services: Approximate annual usage in the amount of \$ for FY 18/19. - Contract with Communique for sign language translation services: (18/19 contract not to exceed \$6,000 for Mental Health and \$12,500 for SUDT per year). - Pay differential for bilingual staff that makes use of language services in the course of duties. - Cultural Competency Training - Contract with Consolidated Tribal Health Project for annual training: Eight thousand dollars (\$8,000). - A Cultural Responsiveness Training for Latino Culture was provided again in 2017 and 2018 (\$3,000). - One Day Promotora Training was provided in two different location in Mendocino County in 2017 (\$) - Additional funding set aside for trainings identified by the Cultural Diversity Committee meeting as priority: WET funds as prioritized. - Special treatment Services toward the reduction of disparities: - MHSA funds targeted at services therapeutic to Native American individuals: Consolidated Tribal Health Project Contract (Not to exceed \$32,000 when combined with outreach, managed through Administrative Service Organization-Redwood Quality Management Company). - MHSA funds targeted at therapeutic services to Latino individuals: Through Administrative Service Organizations with Nuestra Alianza (\$40,000 combined with outreach). - Additional MHSA funded programs through Administrative Service Organizations to Laytonville Healthy Start Family Resource Center, Tapestry Family Services, Action Network, Yuki Trails, and Full Service Partnerships. - Special Outreach Services: - MHSA funds for targeted outreach to remote and rural Native American Individuals: (Not to exceed \$32,000 when combined with therapeutic services). - MHSA funds targeted at therapeutic services to Latino individuals: Through Administrative Service Organizations, relationships are being developed for the 15/16 Fiscal year with Nuestra Alianza (\$40,000 combined with outreach). - Additional MHSA funded programs through Administrative Service Organizations to Laytonville Healthy Start Family Resource Center, Tapestry Family Services, Action Network, Yuki Trails, and Full Service Partnerships. - Financial Incentives for culturally and linguistically competent providers - Workforce Education and Training (WET) funds are being prioritized by the WET subcommittee workgroup for distribution.
+Prioritization will be for culturally and linguistically competent applicants, and peer providers. - MC-BHRS contracted with Mendocino Community College to provide scholarships to qualified students (\$25,000).